OpenDemocracyManitoba/Winnipeg-Council-Document-Parser/README.md

 ### Changes Made to Official Disposition Docx Files

+Most changes have to do with merging tables together.
+The hotkey to merge tables in Word is: ALT-SHIFT-UP

 * *September 30, 2015* - Recorded vote Yeas/Nays lists changed from tables to line-separated text
 * *October 28, 2015* - Recorded vote Yeas/Nays lists changed from tables to line-separated text
 * *November 25, 2015* - Recorded vote Yeas/Nays lists changed from tables to line-separated text